 On further reflection she pensively asks, “How does one become a butterfly?”

 And the answer?
 “You must want to fly so much that you are willing to give up being a caterpillar.”
 (From Trina Paulus, Hope for the Flowers [New York: Paulist Press, 1972], pp. 67–75; emphasis added.)

 “You must want to fly so much that you are willing to give up being a caterpillar.”

 So, what are you willing to give up being so that you can fly?
 Your spirit wants to fly!
 Your spirit remembers your premortal assignments and aspirations.
-What are you willing to give up believing so that you can be all you really are—all that you committed you would be?
+What are you willing to give up believing so that you can be all you really are—all that you committed, even covenanted, that you would be?

 Perhaps the words of Lorenzo Snow will help.
 He said:

 Jesus was a god before he came into the world and yet his knowledge was taken from him.
 He did not know his former greatness, neither do we know what greatness we had attained to before we came here, but he had to pass through an ordeal, as we have to, without knowing or realizing at the time the greatness and importance of his mission and works.
 [Lorenzo Snow, in First Presidency, President’s Ofﬁce Journals, 1899–1901, 8 October 1900, pp. 181–82, Archives Division, Church Historical Department, Salt Lake City; cited in Truman G. Madsen, The Highest in Us (Salt Lake City: Bookcraft, 1978), p.
 9]

 Like Yellow, the caterpillar, whose insides leapt at the very sound of the word butterfly, what marvelous words, recurring phrases, lofty thoughts, grand concepts, memorable people, and unforgettable places make your whole insides leap these days?
 Could these internal leapings be premortal stirrings?
 Brief glimpses of your premortal life?